babl is pixel encoding and color space conversion engine in C.

 - Can load Color Spaces from ICC v2 and v4 profiles containing RGB matrix + TRC and with lcms2 dependency also CMYK profiles.

-- Uses Symmetric Alpha conversions for conversions between separate and associate alpha, avoiding loss of color fidelity due to asymptotic behavior near alpha 0.0 in floating point.
+- Uses Unified Alpha conversions for conversions between separate and associate alpha, avoiding loss of color fidelity due to asymptotic behavior when dividing by 0.0 in floating point.

 - Portable self contained C code working on win32, linux, bsds and mac on 32bit and 64bit systems.